Drawing an icosahedron

 (Math/sin (Math/toRadians lat))])

-Now we can map triangle definitions to trios of spherical-coordinate vertices, and from spherical coordinates to Cartesian coordinates:
+We can now map triangle definitions to trios of spherical-coordinate vertices, and from spherical coordinates to Cartesian coordinates:

 (def mesh